daltyboy11/daltyboy11.github.io/_posts/2020-04-01-enlightenment-now.md

 ## A special note on climate change
 I felt that the enlightment approach to climate change outlined in this book is so important that it should be highlighted in its own section.
-Pinker champions an approach to fighting climate changed called _ecomodernism_ or _humanist environmentalism_.
+Pinker champions an approach to fighting climate change called _ecomodernism_ or _humanist environmentalism_.

 Firstly, when it comes to pollution there is a tradeoff between environmental